Boost Your Business with eCards

 Highlight growth opportunities based on each employee’s unique goals.
 For example, you might offer established employees new opportunities like:

+In essence, employers who offer roles like these send a strong message to their employees: they are trusted, valued, and seen as vital contributors.
 When employees feel excited about future opportunities with your organization, they’ll have a greater drive to perform their best.

-5. Provide training opportunities.
+5. Provide training opportunities to motivate employees.

 Engaging employees in ongoing training doesn’t just help your business run more efficiently.
 It can also boost employee job satisfaction and retention.
 68% of workers surveyed in a University of Phoenix study say they would stay with their employer throughout their careers if the employer helped upskill them.